withastro/starlight/docs/src/content/docs/reference/plugins.md

 **type:** `(lang: string) => I18nT`

-A callback function to generate a utility function to access UI strings for a given language.
+Call `useTranslations()` with a language tag to generate a utility function that provides access to UI strings for that language.
+`useTranslations()` returns an equivalent of the `Astro.locals.t()` API that is available in Astro components.
-To learn more about the generated utility function and all the APIs available, see the [“Using UI translations”](/guides/i18n/#using-ui-translations) guide.
+To learn more about the available APIs, see the [“Using UI translations”](/guides/i18n/#using-ui-translations) guide.

 ```ts {6}
 // plugin.ts